-Whether you call us a Zoo Camp or an Animal Camp!
+You call us a Zoo Camp or an Animal Camp!

 We prefer to call ourselves an Animal Camp as so many of our campers come to camp for their love of animals!
 Our campers return year after year because of camp and the friends they make, but they love to see our animals and even come back to see specific ones!
 We have over one hundred different kinds of animals at camp and offer MANY animal related activities.
 More, in fact, than any other residential summer camp, anywhere.
 This is why we feel it is right to call ourselves the Ultimate Animal Camp!